How much do commercial cleaners charge per hour in Australia?

 - Equipment and consumables: HEPA vacuums, machinery, eco-certified chemicals, and washroom supplies all impact pricing.

-- Insurance and training: Public liability insurance, workers compensation, and ongoing staff training are essential safeguards.
+- Insurance and training: Public liability insurance and workers compensation requirements outlined by Safe Work Australia, along with ongoing staff training, are essential safeguards.

 - Location factors: Travel time, parking access, and restricted entry conditions influence labour efficiency.